Where BSW Doctors & Nurses Actually Live in Temple, TX

 National program with broad eligibility.
 Good for specialists with complex compensation structures.

-Pro tip: Local lenders like Extraco often close faster because they understand BSW employment contracts.
+Local lenders like Extraco often close faster because they understand BSW employment contracts.
 National banks may get hung up on details that local underwriters already know.

-VA Loans for Transitioning Military Medical Professionals
+VA Loans for Transitioning Military

-If you're coming from Fort Cavazos (formerly Fort Hood) to a civilian role at BSW, compare your VA loan options against physician loans.
+If you're coming from Fort Cavazos (formerly Fort Hood) to a civilian role at BSW, compare your VA loan against physician loans.
 VA offers 0% down but has funding fees.
 Run the numbers both ways.

 Belton ISD

-- Rating: A-rated, consistently top-tier
+- ▸Rating: A-rated, consistently top-tier

-- Flagship: Lake Belton High School (opened 2020, state-of-the-art)
+- ▸Flagship: Lake Belton High (opened 2020)

-- Culture: Strong athletics, college prep focus
+- ▸Culture: Athletics, college prep focus

 Temple ISD

-- Rating: Mixed overall, but pockets of excellence
+- ▸Rating: Mixed overall, pockets of excellence

-- Culture: More socioeconomically diverse than Belton
+- ▸Culture: More socioeconomically diverse

 Academy ISD